elmedinfejzullahu/bankingsystem/README.md

 Sign Out (Option 6
 In order to use these functions, we need to press the button that says the numbers at the end.
 ##
-1. Some of switch cases need to have a line brake;
+1. Some of switch cases need to have a line --break;
    :)